What Are They?

 - Loss of consciousness

-Doctors might prescribe certain opioids after surgery to help control pain.
+Doctors might prescribe certain opioids to help control pain.
 Make sure to follow this safety checklist if you’re prescribed opioids:

 - Take the opioid medicine exactly as prescribed